Key Procurement Skills Development for Today: Category Management

 Analytical, forecasting, budgeting and planning skills are also important.

 6.3 What qualifications do I need in order to become a category manager?

 Category Managers can come from varied backgrounds, but they will typically have a bachelor’s degree in business management or related field.
 Specific category experience will also be helpful but training in category management specifics can be provided.

 6.4 How far can my Category Management career take me?

 Over your career, your natural qualities will develop to support the five hats (Fig 3) of procurement shown in the sidebar.
 It will help equip the ‘special few’ for the top job in procurement – the Chief Procurement Officer (CPO).
 Increasingly the CPO is seen as a CEO in training, for two reasons:

-- In the past organisations achieved success by managing each and every business function internally.
-However, today’s organisations must be agiler; mastering the core business functions and then choosing how best to manage those functions outsourced through a combination of joint ventures, alliances, offshored and outsourced relationships.
+- In the past organizations achieved success by managing each and every business function internally.
+However, today’s organizations must be more agile; mastering the core business functions and then choosing how best to manage those functions outsourced through a combination of joint ventures, alliances, off shored and outsourced relationships.

-- Success is no longer a matter of optimally managing internal resources — it requires having access to and managing competitive resources, internal and external, and the CPO is at the centre of the Insource-Outsource decision.
+- Success is no longer a matter of optimally managing internal resources — it requires having access to and managing competitive resources, internal and external, and the CPO is at the center of the In source-Outsource decision.

-This increased focus on managing relationships means CPO’s influence every corner of today’s organisations.
-Consequently, success in the CPO role means you have successfully demonstrated change management, influencing and negotiation skills necessary to steer the organisations core business functions.
+This increased focus on managing relationships means CPO’s influence every corner of today’s organizations.
+Consequently, success in the CPO role means you have successfully demonstrated change management, influencing and negotiation skills necessary to steer the organizations core business functions.

 A recent example of people who have followed a procurement career making it all the way to the CEO position can be seen at Honda.